Burgundy may not be the most popular expat destination in France, however, its appeal goes far beyond exquisite wines and Dijon mustard.

 That said, some of the best purchasing options are simply advertised with an ‘a vendre’ sign outside; you’ll likely do much of the negotiating directly with the seller.

 The only other bit of advice would be to have realistic expectations.
-Retiring to Burgundy is different to retirement somewhere in the south of France.
+Retiring in Burgundy is different from retiring somewhere in the south of France.
 Burgundy is a very rural and traditional area.
-This of course has its charm – and the communities are incredibly welcoming of Brits – but don’t expect a metropolitan lifestyle.

 Final thoughts on living in Burgundy